 The envoy said that trust and acceptance issues will impact the adoption rates for new technologies.

 The Aarogya Setu app uses contact tracing to record details of people who may have come in contact with a coronavirus patient.

-The app, which is available in 12 languages and various platforms, has over 114 million users as on May 26, which is more than any other contact tracing app in the world.
+The app, available in 12 languages and various platforms, has over 114 million users as of May 26, which is more than any other contact tracing app in the world.